Social history of post-war Britain (1945–1979): Golden Age

 Keynesian economic management enabled British workers to enjoy a golden age of full employment which, combined with a more relaxed attitude towards working mothers, led to the spread of the two-income family.
 Inflation was around 4 per cent, money wages rose from an average of £8 a week in 1951 to £15 a week by 1961, home-ownership spread from 35 per cent in 1939 to 47 per cent by 1966, and the relaxation of credit controls boosted the demand for consumer goods.

 An example of rising levels of disposable income could be found in Christmas shopping.
 In 1959, for instance, toy manufacturers claimed (as noted by one study) “that working-class children were typically given more toys (though fewer books and records) at Christmas than their middle-class counterparts, while (italics) The Economist reported that ‘A really expensive doll is liable to sell as well in a dock area as in Harrods.’”

 By 1963, 82% of all private households had a television, 72% a vacuum cleaner, 45% a washing machine, and 30% a refrigerator.
-John Burnett notes that ownership had spread down the social scale so that the gap between consumption by professional and manual workers had considerably narrowed.
+In 1977, 88% of households had a refrigerator, 66.4% a car, 73% a washing machine, 48% a food mixer, 99% a television, 53% a cassette recorder, 95% a transistor radio, 91% a vacuum cleaner, and 63% a still camera, while in 1976 15% of households had a radio recorder, 64% a tape recorder, 65% a record player, 65% a lawnmower, and 86% an electric kettle.
+One study has noted that ownership had spread down the social scale so that the gap between consumption by professional and manual workers had considerably narrowed.
 The provision of household amenities steadily improved in the late decades of the century.
 From 1971 to 1983, households having the sole use of a fixed bath or shower rose from 88% to 97%, and those with an indoor toilet from 87% to 97%.
 In addition, the number of households with central heating almost doubled during that same period, from 34% to 64%.
 By 1983, 94% of all households had a refrigerator, 81% a colour television, 80% a washing machine, 57% a deep freezer, and 28% a tumble-drier.